Fixed Asset Turnover Definition

 Therefore, it would be futile to decide the standard ratio or proportion of fixed and current assets and compare across the industry segments.
 It is better to use this ratio and analysis within peers and the same industry group.

 Fixed Assets Turnover Ratio and Assets Turnover Ratios are important ratios used by analysts, investors, and lenders.
 It indicates whether assets built are being appropriately utilized.
-A higher Fixed Asset Turnover Ratio is always looked at positively.
-However, the use of ratio again should be comparison within the same industry segment.
+A higher fixed asset turnover ratio is always looked at positively.
+However, the use of ratios again should be comparison within the same industry segment.

 As the ratio depends on various factors like the nature of the product, capital intensive industry, new capacity creation, change in the technology, change in the demand pattern of the company’s products, supply and operational time of the fixed assets, age of fixed assets, outsourcing feasibility, etc. Any management decision should base on a thorough analysis of all these factors, along with other financial indicators.
-Any decision should not be taken in isolation or by seeing this ratio only.
+Management should not take any decision in isolation or by seeing this ratio only.